GeekGuruDev/mutual-funds-india/README.md

 # Mutual Funds India

-Web app of Mutual Fund India built using ReactJS and Tailwind CSS.
+- Web app of Mutual Fund India built using ReactJS and Tailwind CSS.

-[mfapi](https://www.mfapi.in/) is used for API
+- [mfapi](https://www.mfapi.in/) is used for API.

+- [Recharts](https://recharts.org/en-US/) library is used for creating charts.

 ### [Live Demo](https://mutual-funds-india.netlify.app/)